Reviews You Can Rely On

 Want the best daypack to carry your hiking essentials?
 After researching 80+ options, our team of experts bought the 13 best women's daypacks you can get.
 From ultralight bags to large-capacity packs that dabble in overnight functionality, we put a range of contenders through months of side-by-side testing.
 Our team of all-female adventurers wore them through multiple seasons, from hiking to skiing to trail running, for hundreds of miles of adventures.
 We scrutinized their comfort on women of many shapes and sizes, tested their adjustability, and evaluated their versatility.
 Every zipper, pocket, and clip was used on scores of adventures for durability and sheer usefulness.
 No matter what you need to bring with you, we identify the perfect backpack for the job.

-If you'd love to extend your jaunts on the trails, you might also be interested in one of these top women's backpacking packs or a pair of the best women's hiking boots.
+If you'd love to extend your jaunts on the trails, you might also be interested in one of these top women's backpacking packs or a pair of women's hiking boots.
 Regardless of the length of your excursion, a top-rated first aid kit is something we would consider essential for every hiker.
 If you are new to the backcountry or are just looking to update some well-loved items, we've reviewed all the latest hiking gear you might need to get out into nature.

 Editor's Note: Our women's daypack review was updated on November 14, 2024, to include more recommendations in our award section and to go into more detail on our testing process.